Client Onboarding Checklist for a Managed Service Provider

 Further reading RMM vs PSA.
 Do You Need Both?

 After a smooth onboarding process, all that’s left of you is maintaining great IT services over the long haul.
-And that shouldn’t be difficult at all, considering the strong ties you get to establish with the client from the word go, thanks to a structured onboarding process.
+And that shouldn’t be difficult at all, considering the strong ties you get to establish with the client from the word go, thanks to a structured MSP client onboarding checklist.